pandemoniuhh/TTMacroBase/README.md

 # TTMacroBase
 #### An open source set of macros originally intended for private use, now publicly available for educational purposes.

  Use these macros at your own risk.
-I am not responsible for anything that happens on your account, nor do I condone using these macros to gain an unfair advantage over other players, as outlined in the Terms of Service.
+I take no responsibility for anything that happens to your account, nor do I condone using these macros to gain an unfair advantage over other players, as outlined in the game's rules/terms of service.

-All macros were written by myself and takes full credit for them.
+All macros were written by myself and take full credit for them.